 1 All data are as of June 30, 2020.
-The Portfolio's country breakdown is expressed as a percentage of total investments (excluding security lending collateral) and may vary over time.
-"Other" country weightings represent 1.8% or less in the following: Austria, Brazil, Hong Kong, Norway and Spain.
+The Portfolio's country breakdown is expressed as a percentage of total investments and may vary over time.
+"Other" country weightings represent 2.2% or less in the following: Austria, Belgium, China, Hong Kong, Israel, Norway, Portugal, Spain and Sweden..